cypress-io/cypress/docs/source/guides/references/error-messages.md

 Simply move those Cypress commands into an `it(...)` block and everything will work correctly.

 If you are purposefully writing commands outside of a test, there is probably a better way to accomplish what you're trying to do.
-Read through the {% url 'Examples' examples/recipes/unit-testing %}, {% open_an_issue 'open an issue' %>, or [chat with someone in our chat](https://gitter.im/cypress-io/cypress).
+Read through the {% url "Examples" examples/recipes/unit-testing %}, {% url "chat with someone in our chat" https://gitter.im/cypress-io/cypress %}, or {% open_an_issue %}.

 ***